vianna-research/website/pages/01_workgroups/majdani.md

 -   trajectory planning
 -   bone thickness calculation and visualization
 -   visualization of cochlear anatomy using rotating midmodiolar slice planes
+-   software development using C++, VTK, ITK, Matlab, LabView

 ### 3D modelling

+-   anatomica models of the lateral skull base and the surgical approach
+-   finite element models of the human inner ear and the electrode array
+-   physicial replica of the human inner ear (artificial cochlear model)

 ### Development and evalutaion of